almostearthling/when-command-testsuite/README.md

 ## Modifying the test suite

-The test suite can be update to add tests that were not considered at first: the possibilities of **When** are actually many, and it's virtually impossible to test really *every* single case.
-The files that should be modified when adding tests are the following:
+The test suite can be update to add tests that were not considered at first: the possibilities of **When** are actually many, and it's virtually impossible to test really *every* single case -- although the suite tries to cover all areas and general features of the applet in terms of scheduling checks and running tasks.
+The files that can be modified when adding tests are the following:

 ```
 <when_test_home>/run.sh